borason/performer/doc/manual/UserManual.md

 `8 7 6 5 4 3 2 1 | 8 7 6 5 4 3 2 1 | 8 ...`

-<h4>Ping Pong</h4>
+<h4>Pendulum</h4>

-In ping pong mode, the sequence is alternatly played in forward and backward mode.
+In pendulum mode, the sequence is alternatly played in forward and backward mode.
 Each iteration is exactly `2 * N` steps:

 `1 2 3 4 5 6 7 8 8 7 6 5 4 3 2 1 | 1 ...`

-<h4>Pendulum</h4>
+<h4>Ping Pong</h4>

-In pendulum mode, the sequence is played similarly to the ping pong mode, but when changing direction, the first/last step is not played twice.
-This essentially shortens iteration by two steps to `2 * N - 2` steps:
+In ping pong mode, the sequence is played similarly to the pendulum mode, but when changing direction, the first/last step is not played twice.
+This essentially shortens the iteration by two steps to `2 * N - 2` steps:

 `1 2 3 4 5 6 7 8 7 6 5 4 3 2 | 1 ...`